Volkswagen Jetta (A1): History

-The Jetta was introduced to the world at the 1979 Frankfurt Auto Show.
+The Jetta was introduced at the 1979 Frankfurt Auto Show.
 Production of the first generation began in August 1979 at the Wolfsburg plant.

-In Mexico, the Mark 1 was known as the "Volkswagen Atlantic".
+In Mexico, the Mk1 Jetta was known as the "Volkswagen Atlantic".

-The car was available as a two-door sedan (replacing the aging rear-engined, rear-wheel drive Volkswagen Beetle 2-door sedan in the United States and Canada) and four-door sedan body styles, both of which shared a traditional three-box design.
-Like the Volkswagen Golf Mk1, its angular styling was penned at ItalDesign, by Giorgetto Giugiaro.
+The car was available as a two-door sedan (replacing the aging rear-engined, rear-wheel drive two-door Beetle sedan in the United States and Canada) and four-door sedan body styles, both of which shared a traditional three-box design.
+Like the first-generation Golf, its angular styling was penned at ItalDesign by Giorgetto Giugiaro.
 Styling differences could be found depending on the market.
 In most of the world, the car was available with composite headlamps, while in the US, it was only available with rectangular sealed beam lamps due to Federal Motor Vehicle Safety Standard 108 (FMVSS 108).
 The suspension setup was identical to the Golf and consisted of a MacPherson strut setup in front and a twist-beam rear suspension.
 It shared its 2,400 mm (94.5 in) wheelbase with its hatchback counterpart, although overall length was up by 380 millimetres (15 in).
 The capacity of the luggage compartment was 377 litres (13.3 ft^{3}), making the Jetta reasonably practical.
 To distinguish the car from the Golf, interiors were made more upscale in all markets.
 This included velour seating and color coordinated sill to sill carpeting.

 Engine choices varied considerably depending on the local market.
 Most were based on 827 engines of the era.
 Choices in petrol engines ranged from a 1.1 litre four-cylinder engine producing 37 kW, to a 1.8-litre I4 which made 82 kW and 150 Nm of torque.
-Some cars were equipped with carburetors, while others were fuel-injected using K or KE Jetronic supplied by Robert Bosch GmbH.
+Some cars were equipped with carburetors, while others were fuel injected using K or KE Jetronic supplied by Robert Bosch GmbH.
 Diesel engine choices included a 1.6-litre making 37 kW and a turbocharged version of the same engine which produced 51 kW and 130 Nm of torque.

-Volkswagen briefly considered producing the Jetta in a plant located in Sterling Heights, Michigan in the US.
-However, due to declining sales in North America, the decision was postponed and abandoned in 1982.
-The site was subsequently sold to Chrysler in 1983 and is still in operation as of 2023.
+Volkswagen briefly considered producing the Jetta at a plant located in Sterling Heights, Michigan, U.S. However, due to declining sales in North America, the decision was postponed and abandoned in 1982.
+The site was subsequently sold to Chrysler in 1983, and is still in operation as of 2023.
 This generation was also produced in SFR Yugoslavia, Bosnia and Herzegovina, under the joint venture Tvornica Automobila Sarajevo (TAS) for the Balkan area.